- Doro Group

 Proposal regarding principles for the appointment of the nomination committee (item 15): The chairman of the board shall be appointed member of the nomination committee and shall, after consultation with the electorally major shareholders as per 1 September of the company, appoint two additional members.
 The names of these members shall be made public not later than six months before the annual general meeting.
 The nomination committee shall among themselves appoint one of the members of the committee as chairman.
 The appointed chairman must not be the chairman of the board.
 In the event a shareholder represented by a member of the nomination committee is no longer one of the electorally major shareholders of the company, or in the event a member of the nomination committee is no longer employed by such shareholder or for any other reason resigns from the nomination committee before the annual general meeting, the other members of the nomination committee shall, after consultation, have the right to appoint another representative for the electorally major shareholders to replace such member.
 The nomination committee’s duties in preparation for the annual general meeting comprise of preparing the election of chairman and other members of the board, election of auditor, election of chairman of the annual general meeting, matters regarding remunerations and questions in connection thereto.

-The board proposes that the annual general meeting resolves to authorise the board, for the period until the next annual general meeting, to resolve, on one or several occasions, to issue not more than 1,930,000 shares without preferential rights for the shareholders.
+The board proposes that the annual general meeting resolves to authorise the board, for the period until the next annual general meeting, to resolve, on one or several occasions, to issue in total a number of shares that is equal to 10% of the number of outstanding shares at the date of the annual general meeting, without preferential rights for the shareholders.
 Such new issue resolution shall include a provision that new shares shall be paid in kind.
 The reason for the proposal and the reason for deviating from preferential rights for existing shareholders is to allow the company to implement acquisitions with payment in the form of shares.

 The CEO shall have the right to make such minor adjustments to this resolution that may be necessary in connection with registration with the Swedish Companies Registration Office.

-THE BOARD’S PROPOSAL REGARDING REMUNERATION GUIDELINES AND OTHER EMPLOYMENT CONDITIONS FOR THE GROUP MANAGEMENT (ITEM 17)
+THE BOARD’S PROPOSAL REGARDING REMUNERATION GUIDELINES FOR THE GROUP MANAGEMENT (ITEM 18)

 The annual report and the complete proposals and statements of the board in accordance with the Swedish Companies Act, including auditor’s statements, will be held available at the company’s office at the address above and on its website, www.doro.com, no later than three weeks before the annual general meeting.
 These documents will also be sent to shareholders that so request and inform the company of their postal address.
 The nomination committee’s proposals, explanatory statement and the principals for appointing the principles for the appointment of the nomination committee will be available at the company’s website, www.doro.com.